 Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash, cash equivalents and investments.
-From time to time, the Company places its cash in money market instruments, certificates of deposit and U.S. government treasury obligations.
+From time to time, the Company places its cash in money market instruments, commercial paper obligations, corporate bonds and U.S. government treasury obligations.
 To date, the Company has not experienced significant losses on any of these investments.